BogdanTarus/solubility/README.md

 ## 6. Perspectives

 * Make an analysis of the training dataset by inspecting how the physical descriptors are distributed among the compounds.

-Perform a classification of the compounds within the dataset based on their size, number of rotatable bonds, and aromaticity proportion.
+* Perform a classification of the compounds within the dataset based on their size, number of rotatable bonds, and aromaticity proportion.
 This will give as indication for what kind of compounds we can predict so solubility.

 * Add new compounds into the dataset.

+* Enhance my knowledge about the SMILESX algorithm.

+* Reverse design compounds based on desired MW, logS, polarity, logP and classify them as potential carcinogenic or not

 * Deploy the models as serverless APIs.